 - The term abstract art can be applied to art that is based an object, figure or landscape, where forms have been simplified or schematised to create an abstracted version of it.
 Cubist and fauvist artists depended on the visual world for their subject matter but opened the door for more extreme approaches to abstraction.

-- The term is also applied to art that uses forms which have no source at all in external reality such as geometric shapes or gestural marks.
-Some artists of this tendency have preferred terms such as concrete art or non-objective art, but in practice the word abstract is used across the board and the distinction between the two is anyway not always obvious.
+- The term is also applied to art that uses forms, such as geometric shapes or gestural marks, which have no source at all in an external visual reality.
+Some artists of this ‘pure’ abstraction have preferred terms such as concrete art or non-objective art, but in practice the word abstract is used across the board and the distinction between the two is not always obvious.